gkritop/Ai_Flappy_Bird/README.md

 # Flappy Bird AI with NEAT

-This project implements a Flappy Bird-like game where the bird's behavior is controlled by a neural network optimized using the NEAT (NeuroEvolution of Augmenting Topologies) algorithm.
-The goal is to evolve neural networks to maximize the bird's survival time and score in the game.
+This project recreates a Flappy Bird-style game where the bird's movements are controlled by an AI-driven neural network, trained and optimized using the NEAT (NeuroEvolution of Augmenting Topologies) algorithm.
+The objective is to evolve increasingly intelligent agents through generations of genetic selection, improving their ability to navigate obstacles and maximize survival time.
+By simulating natural selection—rewarding high-performing neural networks and mutating successful traits—the system autonomously develops optimal strategies for gameplay.
+This project demonstrates the application of neuroevolution in game AI.

 ## Project Overview:
 - **Game Engine:** Pygame (game development framework)